chetansinghsajwan/notes/http/methods/get.md

 - Request is [idempotent](/http/requests/idempotent).
 - Request is [cacheable](/http/requests/cacheable).

 This method has no defined semantics for the body, so it should be empty.
-Some implementations might reject the request.
+Some implementations might reject the request because of its potential as a [request smuggling attack](/http/security/request-smuggling-attack).

-A client can alter the semantics of GET to be a "range request", requesting transfer of only some part(s) of the selected representation, by sending a [Range](https://httpwg.org/specs/rfc9110.html#field.range) header field in the request ([Section 14.2](https://httpwg.org/specs/rfc9110.html#field.range "Range")).
+A client can alter the semantics of GET to be a "range request", requesting transfer of only some parts of the selected representation, by sending a [Range](/http/fields/range) header field in the request ([Section 14.2](https://httpwg.org/specs/rfc9110.html#field.range "Range")).

+The response to a GET request can be used to satisfy subsequent GET and HEAD requests.

 ## References